Exploring Heavy Higgs Bosons at a 100 TeV Hadron Collider within the Semi-Constrained NMSSM: Results and Discussions

-We calculate the cross sections of the process $pp\to b\bar{b} H$ in the SM with $m_H$ varying from $1$ to $5\TeV$ at $\sqrt{s}=100\TeV$ with {\textsf{MG5\_aMC\_v2.6.7}} \cite{Alwall:2014hca, Hirschi:2015iia}.
-We get the cross section corresponding to $m_H$ or $m_A$ in our samples, timed with squire of the reduced coupling $C_{Hbb}/C_{Hbb}^{\SMrm}$ and the branching ratio $Br(H/A\to t\bar{t})$.
-Then we get the production rates of our samples in the $pp\to b\bar{b}H \to b\bar{b}t\bar{t}$ channel, and show them in Fig. \ref{fig:6}, where colors indicate $\tan\beta$.
-While the red and green curves indicate the model-independent exclusion and discovery reaches with an integrated luminosity of $3\abm$ at $100\TeV$, taken from Fig.9 in Ref. \cite{Hajer:2015gka}.
-In calculating the cross section in the SM, we also did in two schemes, getting the 4FS and 5FS cross sections \cite{Wiesemann:2014ioa}, and matched them with the formula in Ref. \cite{Harlander:2011aa}
+We calculate the cross sections for the process $pp \to b\bar{b} H$ in the SM with $m_H$ ranging from $0.5$ to $10\TeV$ at $\sqrt{s} = 100\TeV$ using \textsf{MG5\_aMC\_v2.6.7} \cite{Alwall:2014hca, Hirschi:2015iia}.
+The calculated cross section for $m_H$ or $m_A$ in our samples is multiplied by the square of the reduced coupling $C_{Hbb}$ and the branching ratio $Br(H/A \to t\bar{t})$.
+Since the masses and various couplings of the heavy Higgs $H$ and $A$ are very similar, along with nearly identical branching ratios $Br(H \to t\bar{t})$ and $Br(A \to t\bar{t})$, and similar reduced couplings $C_{Hbb}$ and $C_{Abb}$, the heavy Higgs bosons $H$ and $A$ are considered degenerate in the detection channel $pp \to b\bar{b}H/A \to b\bar{b}t\bar{t}$.
+Therefore, the cross section for the $pp \to b\bar{b}H/A \to b\bar{b}t\bar{t}$ channel is twice that of the individual $H$ or $A$ channels.
+Production rates for our samples in the $pp \to b\bar{b}H/A \to b\bar{b}t\bar{t}$ channel are presented in the left panel of Fig. \ref{fig:3}, where colors indicate $\tan\beta$.
+The red and green curves represent the model-independent exclusion and discovery reaches, respectively, with an integrated luminosity of $3\abm$ at $100\TeV$, as depicted in Fig.9 of Ref. \cite{Hajer:2015gka}.
+In calculating the SM cross section, we employed both the four-flavor scheme (4FS) and five-flavor scheme (5FS) cross sections \cite{Wiesemann:2014ioa}, and combined them using the formula from Ref. \cite{Harlander:2011aa}: